 An individual who has knowledge an employee has physically or sexually abused a student may immediately report it to the individual appointed in the June board meeting as the school district's Level I investigator.
 "Employee" means one who works for pay or as a volunteer under the direction and control of the school district.
 The report is written, signed and witnessed by a person of majority age.
 The witness may be the Level I investigator.
-The reporter is the individual filing the report.
 The report will contain the following: